DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/Accounting/index.rst

 	- Job:  for creating reports of the activity on the computing resources such as Grid, Cloud, etc.
 	- Pilot: for creating reports for pilot jobs running on different computing elements such as ARC CE, CREAM, VAC, etc.
 	- Data operation: for creating reports about data activities: transfers, replication, removal, etc.
 	- WMS History: This it used for monitoring the DIRAC Workload Management system.
+This type is replaced by the WMS monitoring which is part of the Monitoring system.
+It is replaced, because the WMS History type is for real time monitoring and MySQL is not for storing time series with high resolution.

 AccountingDB